alexio/Android-TextView-Click-Bug-Sample/README.md

 Removing the AutoLinkMask set by `autoLink="email|phone"` resolved the issue since the conditions wouldn't be met to fire the 2nd onClick call, but removed the builtin email/phone link handling.
 Looking for alternate solution.

-  Relevant Code in the TextView class
+  Relevant Code in the TextView class:

   ```
   if (mMovement != null) {